ronkok/Hurmet/docs/en/manual.md

 *  https://gist.githubusercontent.com/ronkok/cbbf6cde15ac1b4c1e65cc338970043a/raw/ which duplicates the parent file above.
 </div>

 If you create your own Gists, you'll see that the addresses of the raw files are longer than my links.
-If you want a permalink to your file, delete everything after "/raw/".
+If you want a permalink to your file, delete the 40 random characters after "/raw/".
 Github keeps a copy of every draft of your file and the part after "/raw/" is the revision ID.

 ## Troubleshooting